RichardChileya/RichardChileya/README.md

 - 💬 Ask me about ** Coding, Sustainable Development and Blockchain **

-- 👯 I’m looking to collaborate on **Projects** and enhance my knowledge and coding skills
+- 👯 I’m looking to collaborate on ** Open Source Projects** and enhance my knowledge and coding skills

 <h2></h2>